BaptistCare HopeStreet

 Update from Anne

+HopeStreet are very much at the “arise” end of this theme, helping people to get back on their feet.
 One of our guiding scriptures is Jeremiah 29:11 - “For I know the plans that I have for you”, declares the LORD, "plans to prosper you and not to harm you; plans to give you hope and a future”.
-The people we help are often very, very low on hope.
-The assistance we offer ranges from basic provision (food, shelter) through to detailed plans put together by our professional care workers, often connecting people with other service providers and groups that can assist with the overall needs of the person and situation.
-These partnerships across the community are vital to us and this is why, for example, we cherish our relationship with New Vine Lakes.
-In all of this, we see ourselves in the “Samaritan” role; we try to help and not to judge.
+Those they help are often very low on hope.
+Assistance ranges from basic provision (food, shelter) through to detailed plans put together by professional care workers, often connecting people with other service providers and groups that can assist with their overall needs.
+Partnerships across the community are vital.
+This is why, for example, HopeStreet cherish their relationship with New Vine Lakes.
+As an illustration, “Shine” is the theme of the Friday ladies group run by NVL.
+In all of this, HopeStreet sees themselves in the “Samaritan” role.
+We try to help people get back up and not to judge.

-• Care items for domestic violence and emergency situations.
+A) Care items for domestic violence and emergency situations ($2,000) and, in particular:

-• Petrol and food vouchers to be used at the caseworker's discretion.
+B) Provide petrol and food vouchers to be used at the caseworker's discretion ($2,000).

-• Support for the various New Vine Lakes Ministries, including primarily Breakfast Church.
+C) Support for the various NVL Ministries, including primarily Breakfast Church ($1,000).

 Prayer and Praise